Synthetic media: Image synthesis

 Image synthesis is the artificial production of visual media, especially through algorithmic means.
-In the emerging world of synthetic media, the work of digital-image creation—once the domain of highly skilled programmers and Hollywood special-effects artists—could be automated by expert systems capable of producing realism on a vast scale.
+In the emerging world of synthetic media, the work of digital-image creation—once the domain of highly skilled programmers and Hollywood special-effects artists—can be automated by expert systems capable of producing realism on a vast scale.
 One subfield of this includes human image synthesis, which is the use of neural networks to make believable and even photorealistic renditions of human-likenesses, moving or still.
 It has effectively existed since the early 2000s.
-Many films using computer generated imagery have featured synthetic images of human-like characters digitally composited onto the real or other simulated film material.
-Towards the end of the 2010s deep learning artificial intelligence has been applied to synthesize images and video that look like humans, without need for human assistance, once the training phase has been completed, whereas the old school 7D-route required massive amounts of human work.
-The website This Person Does Not Exist showcases fully automated human image synthesis by endlessly generating images that look like facial portraits of human faces.
+Many films using computer-generated imagery (CGI) have featured synthetic images of human-like characters digitally composited onto the real or other simulated film material.
+Since the end of the 2010s, deep learning AI has been applied to synthesize images and video that look like humans, without need for human assistance, once the training phase has been completed—whereas the old school 7D-route required massive amounts of human work.
+The website This Person Does Not Exist showcases fully automated human image synthesis by generating images that look like facial portraits of human faces.